Paul Gregg: Apollo Leisure Group

-The eventual portfolio of venues included The Point Theatre in Dublin, the Sheffield Arena and Wales National Ice Rink in Cardiff; as well as 23 theatres nationwide including: Hammersmith Apollo, the Apollo Victoria and the Lyceum in London; the Bristol Hippodrome; the Edinburgh Playhouse; the Old Fire Station and Apollo in Oxford; Royal Theatre in York; the Opera House, Palace and Apollo Ardwick in Manchester; the Liverpool Empire and the Floral Hall in Southport.
+The eventual portfolio of venues included The Point Theatre in Dublin, the Sheffield Arena and Wales National Ice Rink in Cardiff; as well as 23 theatres nationwide, including: Hammersmith Apollo, the Apollo Victoria and the Lyceum in London; the Bristol Hippodrome; the Edinburgh Playhouse; the Old Fire Station and Apollo in Oxford; Grand Opera House in York; the Opera House, Palace and Apollo Ardwick in Manchester; the Liverpool Empire and the Floral Hall in Southport.
 Apollo also owned Tickets Direct, which sold around £6 million theatre and concert tickets in 1999.

-On 6 August 1999 Apollo accepted a takeover offer from the American entertainment corporation SFX for £158 million, because: "We were running a family business and suddenly we realised there were 5,000 people in the family."
+On 6 August 1999, Apollo accepted a takeover offer from the American entertainment corporation SFX for £158 million, because: "We were running a family business and suddenly we realised there were 5,000 people in the family."
 Gregg and his family owned 80% of the company, and received between them £126 million worth of shares and loan stock in SFX.
 SFX also agreed to acquire The Barry Clayman Corporation, 50% owned by the shareholders of Apollo, which promotes concert and entertainment events, and whose European tour artists include: Riverdance, Michael Jackson, Neil Diamond, Barbra Streisand, Shirley Bassey and Tom Jones.

 Paul Gregg stayed on, becoming European Chairman of the enlarged SFX group.
 Gregg approached producer David Ian to head up the theatre division, but Ian refused.
-After the SFX Entertainment division was acquired by Clear Channel in 2000.
+After, the SFX Entertainment division was acquired by Clear Channel in 2000.
 Gregg eventually persuaded Ian to join the group by absorbing Ian's joint venture with actor Paul Nicholas, and made Ian head of the European Theatre group before he left.
-Ian took over Gregg's role as European managing director of Entertainment in a Clear Channel.
+Ian took over Gregg's role as European managing director of Entertainment at Clear Channel.

 Apollo Cinemas

-In 2004 Gregg bought back the Apollo Cinemas chain from Clear Channel for £23 million, before the European theatres were spun out into sister company Live Nation.
-Apollo instantly became the largest independently owned UK cinema chain, operating from 13 locations and having a total of 78 screens; and four bingo halls.
+In 2004, Gregg bought back the Apollo Cinemas chain from Clear Channel for £23 million, before the European theatres were spun out into sister company Live Nation.
+Apollo instantly became the largest independently owned UK cinema chain, operating from 13 locations and having 78 screens and four bingo halls.

-Apollo also announced plans to open London's first West End multiplex cinema for a decade, with a new five screen complex part of a £70 million scheme set to enhance lower Regent Street.
-Four more new regional complexes under development.
+Apollo also announced plans to open London's first West End multiplex cinema in a decade.
+A new five-screen complex will be part of a £70 million scheme to enhance lower Regent Street.
+Four more new regional complexes are under development.

 Together, cinemas and bingo generated pre-tax profits of about £1.5 million on turnover of £12.2 million in the year to 25 March 2004.
 From this, the Paul Gregg took £240,000 in dividends.